 How much does a liquid facelift cost?

-When to choose a surgical facelift instead of a liquid facelift?
+When should you choose a surgical facelift instead of a liquid facelift?

-A surgical facelift is recommended over a liquid facelift when there is an excess of skin laxity that dermal fillers cannot help ameliorate.
-In these cases, a surgical facelift is needed to “pull” the skin and remove excess skin, since Botox and injectables cannot treat excessive neck tissue or jowls.
-A mild to moderate amount of skin laxity may be successfully treated using dermal fillers and skin-tightening lasers such as Thermage.
-Patients with a significant amount of skin laxity would benefit more from having a surgical facelift.
-Dr. Green can help you determine whether you are a better candidate for a liquid facelift or surgical facelift when you consult with her at her private dermatology office in the Upper East Side neighborhood of Manhattan.
+A surgical facelift is recommended over a liquid facelift when there is excessive skin laxity that dermal fillers cannot improve.
+In these cases, a surgical facelift is necessary to “pull” the skin and remove excess tissue.
+A mild to moderate amount of skin laxity may be effectively treated with dermal fillers and skin-tightening lasers, such as Thermage.
+The Thermage treatment uses radiofrequency energy to stimulate collagen production, resulting in tighter, smoother skin.
+Patients with significant skin laxity would benefit more from a surgical facelift.
+Dr. Green can help you determine whether you are a better candidate for a liquid or surgical facelift during your consultation at her private dermatology office in Manhattan’s Upper East Side neighborhood.

 LS alextrivantage RIGHT

-When you have your liquid facelift procedure with a board-certified dermatologist, such as expert injector Dr. Michele Green in NYC, it is possible to achieve pan-facial rejuvenation results that are natural-looking and long-lasting.
-It is always recommended to have your liquid facelift with an experienced and knowledgeable board-certified dermatologist in order to guarantee that you achieve optimal results and avoid any potential unwanted side effects.
-Dr. Green has over 25 years of experience providing her patients from around the world with the best non-invasive cosmetic procedures available, including cosmetic injectables for a liquid facelift.
-Dr. Green will work with you to create a completely personalized liquid facelift treatment plan that is best suited to your unique needs and aesthetic goals.
+When undergoing a liquid facelift procedure with a board-certified dermatologist, such as expert injector Dr. Michele Green in NYC, it is possible to achieve natural-looking and long-lasting pan-facial rejuvenation results.
+It is recommended to have your liquid facelift performed by an experienced and knowledgeable board-certified dermatologist to ensure optimal results and avoid any potential unwanted side effects.
+Dr. Green has over 25 years of experience providing her patients worldwide with the best non-invasive cosmetic procedures, including liquid facelifts.
+Dr. Green will work with you to create a completely personalized liquid facelift treatment plan tailored to your unique needs and aesthetic goals.

 Related Topics